 What then are we trying to achieve with self-discovery?

 Practical example: it is popular that males are muscular, tough and should be drivers wherever they are.
 That’s true, but only to some people.
-Some other set of males– without any manipulation, just– found themselves not tough and driving as society expects.
+Some other set of males— without any manipulation— just didn’t find themselves tough and driving as society expects.

-If such males continue to force themselves to fit into the expectations of the society, they will either live frustrated lives, or adjust and loose their autonomy (the ability to live from within); they will constantly rely on society to tell them what next to do with their lives.
+If such males continue to force themselves to fit into the expectations of the society, they will either live frustrated lives, or adjust and lose their autonomy (the ability to live from within); they will constantly rely on society to tell them what to do next with their lives.

 For many years we have cried of the environment not relating with what we are going through.
 More worse is when we can’t relate with ourselves.
 If you can’t understand why you do certain things (especially when they are things you don’t desire), it brings frustrations.
 Here lies the reason why do many people hate themselves. themselves.

 Why can’t I just do this?
 Why can’t I simply make friends?
 Why am I so reserved?
 Why can’t I just shut up?
 Why do I always think like this?
 Why don’t the rules work for me?
 Why can’t I be like this guy/girl?